 When it comes to gaming (or engineering, or other advanced rendering tasks), the graphics card drives the system performance more than any other component.
 We sell a range of carefully selected graphics cards.
 There are so many different makes, models and options that it’s often very difficult to compare.
-Many of the older (used) graphics cards still perform well but can also be very power hungry, run hot and offer less long-term reliability.
 We recommend using graphics cards from the list below for reliable, cost effective gaming performance.

 We’ve done a comprehensive round-up of all the current popular (and available) graphics cards in the market that have 2GB+ of ram, and offer good value for money and relative performance.

-At the budget end we recommend the RX6400 as good entry-level gaming card capable of 1080p and 60fps at low-medium detail settings (#Note 2) and a big step up in performance compared to most integrated graphics cards, however we recommend customers aim for the most popular mainstream graphics card the GTX1650 or higher.
-The GTX1650 was the replacement for the ever popular GTX1050TI and offers a decent bump in performance over that option.
+At the budget end we recommend the RX580 as good entry-level gaming card capable of 1080p and 60fps at low-medium detail settings (#Note 2) and offer a big step up in performance compared to most integrated graphics cards.
+We recommend customers aim for the the higher performing and excellent value-for-money RX6600 series graphics card or higher where budget permits.

-Budget conscious buyers would be well served by the RX6500XT option which is both affordable and offers decent performance gains over the GTX1650 in many games.
+Price conscious buyers would be well served by the GTX1660 options which are both affordable and offer decent performance gains over the RX580 in many games.

-For mainstream gaming we recommend either the RTX3050 or RX6600 which both offer exceptional value for money performance delivering high frame rates 150fps+ at high level detail settings at 1080p (#Note 2).
+For mainstream gaming we recommend either the RTX3060 or RX6600 which both offer exceptional value for money performance delivering high frame rates 150fps+ at high level detail settings at 1080p (#Note 2).

-For graphics card options from the RTX3050 and up, we recommend pairing with a current generation (Intel/AMD) “NEW” system to avoid the CPU becoming the system bottleneck.
+For graphics card options from the RTX3060 and up, we recommend pairing with a current generation (Intel/AMD) “NEW” system to avoid the CPU becoming the system bottleneck.